 A wood cleaner such as Net-Trol, £24.66 for 1ltr, Owatrol, restores wood to its natural colour without bleaching the material and is harmless to plants and shrubs.

-If your hardwood furniture is a few years old and has silvered with age, you can restore it to its original colour by using a specialist product like like Cuprinol’s Garden Furniture Restorer.
+If your hardwood furniture is a few years old and has silvered with age, you can restore it to its original colour by using a specialist product like Cuprinol Garden Furniture Restorer, £14.99 for 1ltr, Amazon.
 Paint it on and the wood will start to lighten in colour.
-Work it into the wood with an abrasive pad, leave it to work its magic for 15 minutes, then wash off.
+Work it into the wood with an abrasive pad, leave it to work its magic for 15 minutes, and then wash it off.

 Now it’s time to protect your wood.
 This should be done every season.
 Teak oil will shield your hardwood furniture from the elements and keep it looking new.
 Using a rag, apply the oil, rubbing it in gently and following the grain.
 You can add more than one coat of oil, but make sure the first one dries completely before you apply the next.

 The other thing wooden furniture can experience is mould.
 Brush up on how to clean mould from wood if this is the case for yours.